Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Experimental Results

 \subsection{Model Training}

 Fig.~\ref{fig:trainingProgress} shows four standard training metrics from the CQL model.
-While loss curves are typically expected to steadily decline in traditional supervised machine learning models, both the critic and actor curves overshoot before settling to lower values.
-This initial spike validates our choice of a high threshold for early stopping, allowing model to recover from transient instabilities.
+In our RL model, both the critic and actor curves overshoot before settling to lower values.
+This initial spike validates our high threshold for early stopping, allowing model to recover from transient instabilities.
 Early on, the Q-network chases shifting targets and the policy chases the evolving Q-estimates.
-After a few thousand training iterations, both losses steadily descend due to the adaptation and convergence of both the actor and critic networks.
+With continued training, both losses steadily descend due to the convergence of both the actor and critic networks.
 Similarly, the conservative penalty starts very negative to strongly discourage out-of-distribution actions, but gradually rises to zero as the policy learns align with the training data \cite{cql}.
 The Expected Return plot tracks the agent's estimate of the cumulative reward from the initial Q (first routing state), thus the smooth monotonic rise confirms that the learned policy is maximizing the expected return \cite{rlparam}.
 We monitor the Initial State Value Estimation metric to determine convergence and allow the training to continue until this metric plateaus with variance \textless{}0.01 over 3 epochs, indicating stable value function approximation.
-The training duration shown in Fig. \ref{fig:6} corresponds to the point where the expected return was observed to consistently approach convergence across multiple identical training runs without triggering the early stopping criteria.
+The training duration shown in Fig. \ref{fig:trainingProgress} corresponds to the point where the expected return was observed to consistently approach convergence across multiple training runs without triggering the early stopping criteria.